purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 >- **Short Duration**: Faster decision-making but may not capture long-term user behavior changes.
 >- **Long Duration**: More comprehensive data but delays implementation of the new model if it performs well.

+>  Balance between percentage traffic and the duration of the A/B testing phase: For example risk Tolerance: If you are more risk-averse, you might prefer a smaller percentage of traffic and a longer duration.
+If you are more comfortable with risk, you might choose a larger percentage of traffic for a shorter duration.
 ### Requirements

 #### Training